openhab/openhab-python/README.md

 #### User timezone 'XYZ' is different than openhab regional timezone

-This means that your configuration EXTRA_JAVA_OPTS="-Duser.timezone=XYZ" is different then the one, configured in openhab regional settings.
+This means that your configuration EXTRA_JAVA_OPTS="-Duser.timezone=XYZ" is different then the one, configured in openHAB regional settings.

 e.g. in openHABian this can be changed in /etc/default/openhab